 Where will EE 5G be available?

 EE 5G is rolling-out across six cities to begin with - Belfast, Birmingham, Cardiff, Edinburgh, London, Manchester - in 2019.
 This will be followed by Bristol, Coventry, Glasgow, Hull, Leeds, Leicester, Liverpool, Newcastle, Nottingham and Sheffield.
 The big launch happened on 30 May, after which EE is aiming to update 100 sites a month - with 1500 5G sites the target for the end of 2019.
+Nearly 6 months later, that's still happening, with greater coverage in those core areas.

 What EE 5G phones are there?